Estimote/iOS-Mirror-SDK/README.md

 - Proximity zone thresholds are currently kind of hard-coded in the `Proximity.swift` file
   - For now, you can simply tweak them in there
   - To help with this, there's debug messages with observed RSSI logged in the Xcode console

-## API reference?

-_Coming soon!_ For now, you can browse the source code of the MirrorDisplay framework, and the header files of the MirrorContextSDK framework.
-And naturally, syntax completion is your friend too!

 ## "Work in progress" disclaimer